Question Period Notes

 What is the government doing to deliver on its promise to provide early retirement for frontline safety and security workers?

-How is the government addressing members concerns regarding the Public Service Health Care Plan and the Pensioners Dental Services Plan?
+How is the government addressing members concerns regarding international services under the Public Service Health Care Plan?